section-engineering-education/engineering-education/articles/php-yii2-framework/index.md

 status: publish
 published: true
 url: /engineering-education/php-yii2-framework/
-title: Getting started with Yii 2 PHP Framework
+title: Getting Started with Yii 2 PHP Framework
 description: A tutorial that provides a detailed guide on how to use the Yii 2 framework to create web applications.
 The Yii 2 framework supports the development of both the backend and the frontend.
-author: Erastus Muriithi
+author: erastus-muriithi
-date: 2021-01-12T00:00:00-13:00
-date: 2021-01-14T00:00:00-12:00
+date: 2021-01-13T00:00:00-16:00
 topics: []
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/php-yii2-framework/hero.jpg
     alt: Getting started with Yii 2 PHP Framework
 ---
-Nowadays, many developers are using frameworks for designing websites.
+Nowadays, many developers are using frameworks when designing websites.
 This has led to improved production speeds.
 PHP is a server-side scripting language that can be embedded in [HTML](https://en.wikipedia.org/wiki/HTML).
 <!--more-->
 ### Introduction
 Yii 2 is a generic PHP framework used for developing web applications with many ties.
 Yii 2 implements the MVC (Model, View, and Controller) development principle.